 Brown creepers are found in a wide range of forested and shrubland habitats throughout the South Island and Stewart Island.
 Often the first sign is a large chattering flock high in the forest canopy.
-The contact call is a distinctive harsh chatter.
 They can be attracted down by squeaking or pishing, but do not stay long as the flock moves on through the canopy.
-Once sighted the grey face and buff underparts are distinctive, contrasting with the darker wing feathers and brown crown and back.
+Once sighted the grey face and buff underparts are distinctive.

 The brown creeper is a small, noisy flocking songbird found in forest and shrubland in the South Island and Stewart Island.
 It has ash- to dark-grey on the face, sharply demarcated from the light buff underparts.
 The crown, back, rump and tail are dark reddish brown, with a dark bar on the tip of the tail.
 The eye is reddish-brown and the bill, legs and feet are pinkish- or grey-brown.
 The sexes are alike and juveniles are similar.

 Voice: harsh chattering contact calls, often by many birds in a flock, also canary-like song.
 Both the contact call and song can be confused with the related yellowhead where both species occur.

 Similar species: dunnock is darker underneath and is more furtive, often close to or on the ground.
 Grey warbler is smaller, rarely occurs in groups larger than a pair, and does not have the sharp demarcation between grey on the face and pale underparts.